threegold116/Tool-Star-OCT/README.md

 In this step, we will load the cold-start data for GRPO training.
 We reference the [ReCall](https://github.com/Agent-RL/ReCall) and [VERL](https://github.com/volcengine/verl) frameworks for RL training.

 ### 1. Environment Setup

-First, please set up the VERL environment.
+First, please set up the [ReCall environment](https://github.com/Agent-RL/ReCall).
 After that, install our environment:

+We suggest that you follow the environment installation steps of [ReCall](https://github.com/Agent-RL/ReCall)(very good open-sourced codebase!).
+On this basis, you can install our additional environment as follow:

 ```bash
 # Create conda environment